 UC Davis Center for Watershed Sciences and TNC submitted a study proposal to the California Department of Fish and Wildlife and was granted an award under the Greenhouse Gas Reduction Project.
 This project is unique in California and will test whether beaver dams or beaver dam analogues can be used as successful meadow restoration tools to reduce greenhouse gasses and increase biodiversity.
-The study results could greatly inform the future use of these tools in mountain meadow restoration across the state and the arid mountain west.34
+The study results could greatly inform the future use of these tools in mountain meadow restoration across the state and the arid mountain west.

-BEAVER RESTORATION
+BEAVER RESTORATION MODELING

 Being able to predict where suitable habitat exists can help determine where to focus beaver restoration efforts.
-There are several models and techniques in use across the West yet nothing has been developed for California specifically.
-The WATER Institute is working with NOAA Fisheries and The Nature Conservancy to develop the first phase of the CASTOR model: the California ASsment Tool Optimizing Restoration.
+There are several models in use across the West.
+The WATER Institute partnered with NOAA Fisheries and The Nature Conservancy to develop the CASTOR model: the California ASsment Tool Optimizing Restoration.
+To augment this effort, The WATER Institute is working with The Nature Conservancy, other partners and Utah State University to run the Beaver Restoration Assessment Tool (BRAT) in California.
+The BRAT predicts where in the watershed beaver could most easily build dams and be least likely to impact human infrastructure.

-The purpose of the database is to provide a planning tool for land managers interested in identifying where beaver are likely to thrive and build dams under current conditions.
-This could be particularly useful for those wishing to work with beaver to recover threatened and endangered species and to increase water storage on the landscape and mitigate climate change effects on streamflow.
+The purpose of the database is to provide a planning tool for land managers interested in identifying where beaver are likely to build dams.
+This could be useful for those wishing to work with beaver to recover endangered species, to increase water storage and mitigate climate change effects on streamflow.